-- Bigger Thumbnails: Increases the size of the thumbnails in Grid view. - Smaller Thumbnails: Decreases the size of thumbnails. - Zoom In: Zooms into your image in Detail, Filmstrip or Compare view, displaying more detail. - Zoom Out: Zooms out, fitting more of your image in the window. - Fit to Screen: Resizes your image on-screen, to fit it entirely in the preview window. - Actual Pixels: Zooms in to the 100% view. - Preset Browser Mode: Sets the Preset panel browser view to 1, 2 or 3 columns. - Thumbnail View Options: Lets you change the display of thumbnails in Grid view.. - Filter Text: Puts the cursor in the text-search box at the bottom of the Browse window. - Filter by Rating: Filters images by star rating. - Filter by Label: Filters images by color. - Filter by Likes: Filters images by likes/dislikes. - Reset filter: Resets any of the above filters (text, rating, label, likes). - Show Clipping: Shows the clipping overlay view, displaying the pure white or black pixels.
-(Photo, Filmstrip and Compare views only.) - Show Focus Mask: Displays a green overlay on those portions of the current image that are in focus.
-(Photo, Filmstrip and Compare views only.) - Sort: Sort by filename, date, rating, label and more. - Sort Subfolders at the Top: When sorting, puts subfolders at the top of the grid. - Show Subfolder Contents: Will display/hide the contents of subfolders when viewing cataloged folders.
+- Bigger Thumbnails: Increases the size of the thumbnails in Grid view. - Smaller Thumbnails: Decreases the size of thumbnails. - Zoom In: Zooms into your image in Detail, Filmstrip or Compare view, displaying more detail. - Zoom Out: Zooms out, fitting more of your image in the window. - Fit to Screen: Resizes your image on-screen, to fit it entirely in the preview window. - Actual Pixels: Zooms in to the 100% view. - Preset Browser Mode: Sets the Preset panel browser view to 1, 2 or 3 columns. - Thumbnail View Options: Lets you change the display of thumbnails in Grid view.. - Enable Advanced Search: Enables/Disables the Advanced Search pane. - Search Text: Opens the Advanced Search text box. - Search by Rating: Filters images by star rating. - Search by Label: Filters images by color. - Search by Likes: Filters images by likes/dislikes. - Reset Advanced Search: Resets any filters in the Advanced Search pane. - Sort: Sort by filename, date, rating, label and more. - Sort Subfolders at the Top: When sorting, puts subfolders at the top of the grid. - Show Clipping: Displays the clipping overlay view, displaying the pure white or black pixels in the current image. - Show Focus Mask: Displays a green overlay on those portions of the current image that are in focus. - View Mode: Select from Thumbnail (grid), Photo (detail), Filmstrip or Compare views. - Preview Background Color: Change the preview background color.